WalletScrutiny/WalletScrutinyCom/_android/com.legendwd.hyperpayW.md

 > **Open-source intelligence collection -> Collection of personnel and organization structure -> Passed**

 We read this as the team not being on public record which also means that should they disappear, you won't know who did it.
+They have a [team page](https://hyperpay.tech/team) though.
+It's Jacob, Gary, Sebastian and Nick.
+No last names.

 > **Open-source intelligence collection -> GitHub source code leakage detection -> Passed**